National Movement (Poland): Foreign policy

 The National Movement is a eurosceptic grouping.

 In a joint statement with the Hungarian Jobbik on the situation in Ukraine, they have indicated a desire to deepen cooperation between the two groups.
 They announced the Polish-Hungarian exchange of lists of candidates for election to the European Parliament in 2014 (which ultimately did not happen).
 Hungarian and Polish nationalists believe that national governments devote national interests in favour of eurofederalism.
 In this particular case, both national movements called together the national authorities of their countries for political and diplomatic efforts to protect the endangered rights of national minorities in Ukraine due to the revolutionary mood in the east, including promoting the symbolism and characters associated with the Ukrainian ethnic chauvinism that in the context of historical experience violently celebrated national minorities in these lands.

+In 2015, the National Movement invited members of Jobbik and the Italian neo-fascist party Forza Nuova, together with its youth wing Lotta Studentesca, to visit the Sejm in Poland.

 The National Movement initially wanted to improve relations with Russia, considering it as a superpower and claiming that it was not a threat to Poland on any level, as well as supporting the reconstruction of commercial relations with Russia.
 It also believed that the presence of allied NATO and American troops is "the reverse of allied support, which strengthens Poland's dependence and dependability in its defense capabilities".
 It instead proposed to work with Russia and China as an antidote to the influence of the United States and Germany, calling it a "multi-vector policy".

 However, following critical Russian remarks regarding Polish conduct during the Second World War, the National Movement's stance has become more negative towards Russia.
 The party has disavowed the pro-Russian stance of its political ally Janusz Korwin-Mikke and condemned the Russian annexation of Crimea.
 The party has suggested Russia was coordinating with Israel, which has expressed similar criticisms of Polish conduct during the Second World War.
 Following the 2022 Russian invasion of Ukraine, Bosak called for banning Russia from SWIFT and stopping visas for Russian nationals.
 Winnicki has described Russia as an "existential threat to Polish interests".
+The party's vice-president, Anna Bryłka, has described Russia and Belarus as engaged in a "hybrid war" against Poland, and has stated the party is opposed to Nord Stream 2 and restoration of diplomatic relations with Russia.